 Q. How does a three day academic program meet the needs of its students?

 A. Our program is technically a homeschool support program though we function like a traditional school during the days that we meet.
 The parents still fulfill a significant role in the learning process by providing oversight for homework on Mondays and Fridays, as well as supplementing with at-home learning activities chosen by parents to best meet the needs of their own student.
 We believe that adolescents thrive when able to develop an identity nurtured by family, faith and intentional adult mentorship.

 Q. How much homework will my student have on Mondays and Fridays?

 A. The student will have up to one hour of math and one hour of language arts homework to complete each Monday and Friday.
 The rest of the day is for enrichment as the family feels best suits the student.

 Q. How is your program shaped by a Christian worldview?

-A. As a community, we uphold those things that are central to the Christian faith, including the Nicene Creed.
+A. As a community we uphold and confess those things that are central to the Christian faith as stated in the Nicene Creed.